pretix/pretix/doc/admin/installation/docker_smallscale.rst

              can easily become an even worse security hole when configured slightly wrong.
 Read more about security on the `redis website`_.

-             Another possible solution is to run `redis in docker`_ and link the containers using dockers networking features.
+             Another possible solution is to run `redis in docker`_ and link the containers using docker's networking features.

 Config file